HRLO77/forums-website/README.md

 # website
 A website to post anonymous tips (about school because I dunno how to do english)
 # requirements
-Install requirements with `python -m pip install fastapi`
+Install requirements with `python -m pip install -r requirements.txt`.